 Phoenix Truck Accident Attorneys

 If you or someone you love was injured in a truck accident in Phoenix, you may be entitled to compensation for any medical bills, lost wages, or pain and suffering you endured after the crash.
+Learn more about Truck accidents in Arizona, including statistics about economic losses and the main causes of these crashes.

 The Phillips Law Group’s skilled Phoenix truck accident lawyers are committed to defending the rights of victims injured by negligence.
 Our team of accomplished personal injury lawyers has decades of combined legal experience and has recovered millions in compensation for our clients.
 We know how to help truck accident victims receive the justice they deserve.
 Our firm’s founding partner Jeffery Phillips is an award-winning attorney who is a premiere member of the American Academy of Trial Lawyers and has received the distinction as one of the “Best Attorneys in America.”